 THE RELATIVE STRENGTH (or lack thereof) of the US dollar is often cited as a symptom of myriad ills.
 As in, our economy is weak, therefore the dollar is weak.
 Our big budget deficit makes foreigners look down at us, weakening the dollar.
 And then there’s the fear a weak US dollar self-perpetuates further weakness.
 For example, a weak dollar makes US imports more expensive—and because America is a net importer, that can drag on growth!
 And many fear a weak dollar portends weak stock returns.

 It’s true a weak dollar makes imports more expensive.
 Don’t take that to mean a strong dollar is good!
 Or that when we have a strong dollar, people are happy about it.
 A strong dollar, as we had periodically in the 1990s, is also often blamed as the root of ills.
 Folks complain a strong dollar makes our exports too expensive, so no one wants to buy them, and that’s also hard on our economy.
 It’s as if folks believe there’s some perfect state of dollar/non-dollar balance—and if we’re not at that point, we’re headed for ruin.
 This is a nonsense myth for several reasons.
 First, currencies are simply different flavors of money.
 One isn’t inherently better than another.
 There are both pros and cons to a weak and strong currency.
 Also, currencies aren’t appreciating assets like stocks.
 They’re commodities.
 If one is weak, it’s only weak relative to something else.
 So the dollar is weak because the euro or pound sterling or a bunch of currencies is strong and vice versa.
 See it this way: If you believe a weak dollar is economically bad for the US, then a strong non-dollar must be good for the non-US world.
 Because the US is just 22% of world GDP,1 a weak dollar should be, by this theory, less bad for the world overall than a strong non-dollar is good!
 So on balance, a weak dollar should be good.
 No … great!
 You know in your bones that’s silly.
 But that’s the logical conclusion if you believe a weak currency is economically bad—folks just don’t often think things through.

 Combined, you get frequencies for the four possible annual outcomes: stocks and the dollar both up, stocks up and the dollar down, stocks down and the dollar up, or both down.
 First, what should always smack you in the face is US stocks are up more than down—much more—a big 78% in this period.
 (Get that imprinted in your DNA, and you’ll see more investing success: Stocks rise much more than they fall.)
 Second, whether the dollar was up or down was effectively a coin flip.
 There’s no evidence the dollar is unidirectional.
 Then, the most common outcome?
 The dollar and stocks both up—41% of all years.
 Which isn’t surprising once you accept stocks rise more than fall.
 And where’s the proof a weak dollar is bad for stocks?
 If you believe that, the data should show that when the US dollar is down, most often, US stocks are down, too.
 Not so.
 When the US dollar was down historically, stocks were three times more likely to be up than down—37% of all years to 12% of all years.
 (Again, stocks rise more than fall.)
 When stocks are down, it’s a coin flip whether the dollar is up or down because, in general, it’s just a coin flip whether the dollar is up or down.
 There’s no conclusion to be had here regarding the dollar’s impact on stock market direction because over long periods, there is no dollar impact on stock market direction.
 Exhibit 14.3 shows the same thing but with world stocks.
 Again, world stocks are up more than down.
 And when the US dollar is down, world stocks are near four times as likely to be up versus down (39% of all years versus 10%).
 And, once more, there’s no conclusion to be drawn because dollar direction doesn’t impact world stock market direction.
 Can’t get more clear and simple than that.
-Now, in the very near term, currency movements can impact your portfolio return.
-For example, if you’re a US investor and own a UK stock, and the stock price doesn’t move but pound sterling appreciates 10% versus the dollar, the value of that UK stock has effectively appreciated 10% for you!
-And if pound sterling falls 10%, then the value of the stock similarly falls for US investors.
-If currency exchange rates move more than stock prices (as can happen), currency values can have a bigger impact on US dollar returns of foreign stocks than stock prices!
-Yowza!
-If you’re a global investor (which I recommend for most stock investors) and are fully and appropriately diversified globally, that’s a lot of currencies to track.
-Should you quit your job now to become a currency trading expert?
-Nah.
-If you have a long time horizon (as most readers of this book likely do), over time, because currencies are inherently zero-sum and irregularly cyclical, currency impacts on a global portfolio net out to close to zero.
-What about investing directly in currencies?
-Feel free, but know currencies are notoriously volatile.
-Yet, long term, investors don’t get paid for that volatility.
-If you want to trade currencies for gain, you must be a consummate short-term market timer.
-That’s incredibly tough.
-If you know how to do that well and consistently, then you don’t really need my help or this book.
-When folks say a too-weak (or sometimes, too-strong) dollar spells doom for stocks, ignore it.
-There’s no evidence it’s so, and no fundamental reason for it, either.
-Alternatively, you could exploit the fear as a minor bullish factor because fear of a false future factor is nearly always bullish.
-Yes, something might spell doom for stocks, but it won’t be the dollar on its own.